hit-moodle/moodle-local_onlinejudge/README.md

 ========================

 *MOODLE_PATH means the root path of your moodle installation.*
-*Do NOT forget this bold step during upgrading.*
+*Do NOT ignore the bold steps during upgrading.*

 In Linux
 --------